 Keep in Touch

 Thanks for visiting Tin and Thyme.
-If you make these cinnamon & honey Christmas star biscuits, I’d love to hear about it in the comments below.
+If you make these honey and cinnamon Christmas star biscuits, I’d love to hear about it in the comments below.
 And do please rate the recipe.
 Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Cinnamon & Honey Christmas Stars.
 PIN IT.